Tea: Tea culture

 Russia has a long, rich tea history dating to 1638 when tea was introduced to Tsar Michael.
 Social gatherings were considered incomplete without tea, which was traditionally brewed in a samovar.

-In Pakistan, both black and green teas are popular and are known locally as sabz chai and kahwah, respectively.
-The popular green tea is often served after every meal in the Pashtun belt of Balochistan and in Khyber Pakhtunkhwa.
+In Pakistan, both black and green teas are used, known locally as sabz chai and kahwah, respectively.
+Green tea is often served after every meal in the Pashtun belt of Balochistan and in Khyber Pakhtunkhwa.
 In central and southern Punjab and the metropolitan Sindh region of Pakistan, tea with milk and sugar (sometimes with pistachios, cardamom, etc.), commonly referred to as chai, is widely consumed.
 It is the most common beverage of households in the region.
 In the northern Pakistani regions of Chitral and Gilgit-Baltistan, a salty, buttered Tibetan-style tea is consumed.

-Indian tea culture is strong; the drink is the most popular hot beverage in the country.
-It is consumed daily in almost all houses, offered to guests, consumed in high amounts in domestic and official surroundings, and is made with the addition of milk with or without spices, and usually sweetened.
+Indian tea culture demonstrates that tea is the most consumed hot beverage in the country.
+It is common in most homes, offered to guests, consumed in high amounts in domestic and official surroundings, and is made with the addition of milk with or without spices, and usually sweetened.
 It is sometimes served with biscuits to be dipped in the tea and eaten before consuming the tea.
 More often than not, it is drunk in "doses" of small cups (referred to as "cutting" chai if sold at street tea vendors) rather than one large cup.

 Iranians usually drink tea with rock candy or ghand and in glass cups.